 There’s something extremely pleasant about being fitted for a suit.
 I don’t know if it’s being in the hands of a professional, the personal care, the banishment of the uncertainty that always comes with buying clothes, or being gently touched.
-Probably all of the above, but it’s very nice.
+Probably all of the above, it’s very nice.

-There was kind of a long debate about what to do with the shoulders of my jacket.
-I don’t know what it was about, but they sure drew on me with that little piece of chalk a lot.
+There was a long debate about what to do with the shoulders of my jacket.
+I don’t know what it was about, but they drew on me with that little piece of chalk a lot.
 When I left the shop for the last time, they told me to stand up straight so maybe it had something to do with that.

 A Dong Silk demands TWO fittings so they told us to come back at 4.
 “What should we do in Hoi An while we wait?” we asked.
 “Go to the beach.”
 They said.
 Don’t have to tell us twice.